-The risk assessment will have been already carried out about your location and it is based on the level of crime reported and longer term trends of property crime in the area.
+During this interview, the Officer will continue to conduct a risk assessment that will have been already started about your location, the level of crime reported and longer term trends of property crime in the area.
 They will also assess:

-- Remoteness and response times by the Police for assistance - How the property is overlooked and lit - Occupancy - Your choice of storage and anchor points - The number of firearms held or intended to be held - Knowledge of your interest in shooting sports - Security levels in the direct area you intend storing exterior windows/doors
+- Remoteness and response times by the Police for assistance - Premises structure - How the property is overlooked and lit - Occupancy - Your choice of storage and anchor points - The number of firearms held or intended to be held - Knowledge of your interest in shooting sports - Security levels in the direct area you intend storing exterior windows/doors - If you have a dog, mention it if the dog is not present.
+It's extra security.